Airport bus

-An airport bus, or airport shuttle bus or airport shuttle is a bus used to transport people to and from, or within airports.
+An airport bus, or airport shuttle bus, alternatively simply airport shuttle or shuttle bus is a bus designed for transport of passengers to and from, or within airports.
 These vehicles will usually be equipped with larger luggage space, and incorporate special branding.
 They are also commonly (but not always) painted with bright colours to stand out among other airport vehicles and to be easily seen by the crews of taxiing aircraft when negotiating the aprons.

 Airport buses have been in use since the 1960s, when nationalised operator British European Airways employed the archetypal London red AEC Routemaster buses in a blue and white livery with luggage trailers on service to Heathrow Airport.

 On airport transfer

+Shuttle buses are used inside an airport to carry passengers between locations within an airport, including terminals, aircraft parking, car parks, etc.